mghossain/task-challange/openapi/paths/README.md

 Use a predefined "path separator" and keep all of your path files in the top level of the `paths` folder.

 ```
-├── echo.yaml
-├── path-item-with-examples.yaml
-├── path-item.yaml
-└── users_{username}.yaml
+# todo: insert tree view of paths folder
 ```

-Redocly recommends using the `_` character for this case.
+Redocly recommends using the `@` character for this case.

 In addition, Redocly recommends placing path parameters within `{}` curly braces if you adopt this style.